Upper Back Pain May Decrease Organ Function In Southeast FL

 The thoracic spine consists of 12 vertebrae (spinal bones) which are located between your neck and lower back.
-The nerves that exit though your thoracic spine control the function of many major organs.
+The nerves that exit though your thoracic spine control the function of many major organs in Southeast FL.

 - T1-T4 nerves are associated with your heart, lungs, esophagus, breast, larynx, trachea, and parts of the arm.